timschott/interview-prep/ds/python-notes.md

 * "explain why its `if __name__ == '__main__':`"
 * this prevents a main method from A.py from being invoked in B.py imports A.py
 * in writing this, we ensure that this block of code only executes when we are directly running the particular file its included in.

+#### null checks

+* in a function, to test your params are valid, it's O.k. to do
+* `if not s: return`
+* however, once you get to equality in a loop or something, that's where you'll want to use an equals sign for primitives and then the `not in` style notation for any object comparisons